polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

    limit:10
 ```

-## How tasks are stored
+## How Hyperlambda tasks are stored

-All tasks are persisted into your `magic` database, either in MySQL, PostgreSQL, or Microsoft SQL Server.
+All tasks are persisted into your `magic` database, either in MySQL, SQLite, PostgreSQL, or Microsoft SQL Server.
-Which implies that even if the server is stopped, all scheduled tasks and persisted tasks will automatically
+This implies that even if your server is stopped, all scheduled tasks and persisted tasks will automatically
 load up again, and be available and re-scheduled as the server is restarted.
 This _might_ imply that
 all tasks in the past are immediately executed, which is important for you to understand, since any tasks
 with a due date in the past, are executed immediately as the server restarts again.
 Tasks are by default persisted into your `tasks` table, and schedules are persisted into your
 `task_due` table.

-## How to use tasks as business process workflows
+## How to use Hyperlambda tasks as business process workflows

-The above allows you to persist a _"function invocation"_ for later to execute it, once some specific condition
+Hyperlambda tasks allows you to persist a _"function invocation"_ for later to execute it, once some specific condition
 occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the
 ridiculous XML and WYSIWYG features - In addition to that this also is a .Net Core library, contrary
 to MWF that only works for the full .Net Framework.
 The Hyperlambda task scheduler is also probably at
-least somewhere between 200 and 400 times faster than MWF, due to not needing any reflection.
+least somewhere between 200 and 400 times faster than MWF, due to not using reflection during execution.

 ## How to use [tasks.schedule]